senzhaocode/ScaR/README.md

       # Set whether the input fastq reads are trimmed (1) or not (0)

       --length 48 \
-      # Set the maximum value of fastq read length, this option is only active when raw fastq reads are trimmed (--trimm 1)
+      # Set the maximum length of sequencing read, this option is only active when raw fastq reads are trimmed (--trimm 1)

       --trans_ref ensembl
       # (default: ensembl)